-3.4.1 How Plugins Work: The Basics
+3.3.1 How Plugins Work: The Basics

 The plugin API builds on the concept of decorators.
-To put it briefly, a plugin is a decorator applied to every single route callback of an application.
+To put it briefly, a plugin is a decorator that is applied to every single route of an application.
+Any decorator that can be applied to a route callback doubles as a plugin.

-Of course, this is just a simplification.
+Of course, this is a simplification.
 Plugins can do a lot more than just decorating route callbacks, but it is a good starting point.
 Lets have a look at some code: